adarmitage/training/INRA_BASH_commands.md

 Here it is:
 http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf

-90% of bioinformatics is bashing your head against a wall wandering why a program doesn't run.
 Trimmomatic isn't an easy program to run.
+90% of bioinformatics is bashing your head against a wall while wandering why a program doesn't run.
-I suggest you copy the lines below, rather than type them yourself.
+I suggest you copy the lines below, rather than type these commands yourself.

 Trimmomatic is a program written in the language Java, this means we need to run it slightly differently to other programs.